Fake news & how media literacy is protective

 - A 24-hour news cycle that fills its vast “news hole” with tiny stories, non-stories and stories about news stories that, in the mass-media era of 25-min. news shows, would never make it to the level of “news” – as well as vast amounts of commentary from talking heads.
 And that’s from mainstream news.

-- People “publishing” stuff shaped by a whole spectrum of intentions: everything from purely and honestly financial (e.g., the Macedonian teens) to drama and fear-mongering to power- and attention-seeking to an honest interest in contributing to the public discussion.
+- People “publishing” stuff shaped by a whole spectrum of intentions: everything from purely/honestly financial (e.g., the Macedonian teens) to drama & fear-mongering to power- and attention-seeking to an honest interest in contributing to the public discussion.

-- That these media conditions are so new to us all (even media literacy practitioners have had to adjust to media that’s behavioral and uploadable)
+- That these media conditions are so new to us all (even media literacy practitioners only in the past 10 or so years started adjusting to media that’s behavioral, uploadable, networked)

-- That there’s so little public awareness of those new media conditions and our unprecedented need for social and media literacy to deal with them.
+- That there’s so little actionable public awareness of those new media conditions and our unprecedented need for social literacy and media literacy to deal with them

 - I’m sure you readers will think of more, so please add them to comments below!